Govind0404/pandas/PROBLEM_DESCRIPTION.md

 # Add GroupBy.weighted_mean to pandas (API-aligned feature)

 ## Problem Brief
-Analysts frequently need a weighted mean per group. pandas currently requires ad‑hoc code using `groupby.apply` or manual reindex/alignment with `np.average`.
-This task introduces a first‑class, API‑aligned reduction: `weighted_mean` on `SeriesGroupBy` and `DataFrameGroupBy`.
+Analysts frequently need a weighted mean per group. pandas currently requires ad-hoc code using `groupby.apply` or manual reindex/alignment with `np.average`.
+This task introduces a first-class, API-aligned reduction: `weighted_mean` on `SeriesGroupBy` and `DataFrameGroupBy`.

-Goal: design and implement `GroupBy.weighted_mean` with pandas‑style semantics, including index alignment, NA handling, dtype rules, and performance expectations.
+Goal: design and implement `GroupBy.weighted_mean` with pandas-style semantics, including index alignment, NA handling, dtype rules, and performance expectations.
 The work should integrate with pandas internals (not a standalone helper function) and be covered by comprehensive tests.

 ## Requirements (acceptance criteria)
 Functional API